polsys/cle/README.md

 ## Usage
-The final executable is produced in the output folder for `Cle.Frontend` project.
+The final compiler executable is produced in the output folder for `Cle.Frontend` project.
 Execute
 ```
-dotnet cle.dll
+dotnet cle.dll [directory]
 ```
+to compile files in the specified directory.
-to compile files in the current directory.
+The default is to compile files in the current directory.

-**NOTE:** The frontend is still very much WIP and will gain more (read: any) features in the future.
+Specify the `--help` option for more information.

+**NOTE:** The compiler does not yet produce executable programs.
+See [Milestone 0.1](https://github.com/polsys/cle/milestone/1) for the status of this work.

 ## Contributing